denolehov/VCVTyche/README.md

 #### Reset Input

-- Resets the noise generator to its initial state.
+- Resets the internal random pattern to the first step.

 #### Output